LaerkeI/EASV-DBD-SI-Exam-Ecommerce-System/README.md

 `An exception has been raised that is likely due to a transient failure.
 Consider enabling transient error resiliency by adding 'EnableRetryOnFailure' to the 'UseSqlServer' call`
 = The database is not up yet.
 Give it a moment and try again.
 That usually solves the problem.

+`A network-related or instance-specific error occurred while establishing a connection to SQL Server.
+The server was not found or was not accessible.
+Verify that the instance name is correct and that SQL Server is configured to allow remote connections. (provider: TCP Provider, error: 0 - No such host is known.)`
+= The server name in the connection string in appsettings.json needs to be `localhost, <port-mapped-to-on-host>` and not `<service-name>, <port-mapped-to-on-host>`

 ## Exam Notes